KazaiMazai/SwiftletModel/README.md

 Fragment merge strategy patches existing models in the context.
 In other words, it updates only non-nil values.
-It's automatically generated via macro so you don't have to do anything.
+It's automatically generated for all mutable nullable properties via macro so you don't have to do anything.

 ```swift